-I have long said that the measure of management improvement isn’t only about improving.
-It is the speed at which the management system and internal processes are being improved.
+I have long said that the measure of management improvement isn’t only about improving; what matters is the speed at which the management system and internal processes are being improved.
 Improvement is a given.
 If an organization is not improving every year the odds of long term success is low.

 One of the common objections to a need for improvement is that we are doing fine and we are improving (so leave us alone we are already improving).
 That is better than not doing fine and not improving but it isn’t a reason to be complacent.
 Managers should be continually pushing the improvement acceleration higher.